diero-hl/troute-docs/troute-token.md

 **Routing Fees**

 Every payment routed through the TROUTE protocol generates a small fee denominated in $TROUTE.
-This fee is taken at the routing layer — before settlement — and is distributed to stakers.
+This fee is taken at the routing layer, before settlement, and is distributed to stakers.

 As the number of AI agents using TROUTE grows, routing volume grows.
 As routing volume grows, fee generation grows.
 As fee generation grows, demand for $TROUTE grows.